Talk to Fa

 #stories #healing

 I’d just finished my potato samosas and baingan bharta.
 It hit the spot.
-So delicious and tasteful.
+Everything was tasty and satisfying.
 I was surprised I was the only customer.
 Maybe it was too expensive for the locals.

 I didn’t mind.
 I had the whole place to myself.
 After the meal, I sipped my chai and chatted with the host.
 I tried speaking to her in Spanish, but she responded in English.
 She was lovely.
 Her husband was the chef.
 He’d relocated from Northern India only a few months prior.